songtielei/online-1/wsd/reference.md

 ### UserFriendlyName
 A string representing the name of the user for display in the UI.

+While nominally an optional field, it is used to identify the author of changes in documents.
+When missing, "Unknown" will be used instead.

+Strongly recommended to set it to a valid value.

 CheckFileInfo extended response properties
 ------------------------------------------